Be alcohol aware.

 What about special occasions?

 We all have reasons to celebrate and often times, alcohol is involved when there is a special occasion.
-You can reduce your risk of harm including injuries from falls, motor vehicle crashes, or abusive or violent behaviour by limiting alcoholic drinks to no more than 3 drinks for women or 4 drinks for men on these occasions.
-Also, pace yourself while celebrating and have no more than 2 drinks over a 3-hour timeframe.
+You can reduce your risk of harm including injuries from falls, motor vehicle crashes, or abusive or violent behaviour by limiting alcoholic drinks to no more than 2 drinks over a 3-hour timeframe.

 Always plan to drink in a safe environment with people you know and trust.